Removal of nickel(II) ions during water purification with ferrous sulfate. Part 1. Mechanism and efficiency of the process Scientific paper

 O. D. Linnikov, I. V. Rodina, G. S. Zakharova, K. N. Mikhalev, I. V. Baklanova, Yu.V.
 Kuznetsova, A. Yu.
 Germov, B. Yu.
 Goloborodskii, A. P. Tyutyunnik, Z. A. Fattakhova, Water Env.
 Res.
 94(12) (2022) e10827 (https://doi.org/10.1002/wer.10827)

 Yu.
-V. Novikov, K. O. Lastochkin, Z. N. Boldina, Methods for studying the quality of water in reservoirs, second ed., supplemented and revised.
-Medicine, Moscow, 1990. [in Russian].
+V. Novikov, K. O. Lastochkin, Z. N. Boldina, Methods for studying the quality of water in reservoirs, 2nd ed., Medicine, Moscow, 1990

 Most read articles by the same author(s)